ch4mpy/spring-addons/samples/tutorials/bff/README.md

   * requests at `/bff/greetings-api/v1/greeting` authorized with a session cookie.
 This is the BFF pattern and what the Angular app uses.
   * requests at `/greetings-api/v1/greeting` authorized with an access token.
 This is what Postman or any other OAuth2 client would use.

-The latest SNAPSHOT is deployed by CI / CD to a publicly available K8s cluster managed by [OVH](https://www.ovhcloud.com/fr/public-cloud/kubernetes/)): https://bff.demo.c4-soft.com/ui/
+The latest SNAPSHOT is deployed by CI / CD to a publicly available K8s cluster managed by [OVH](https://www.ovhcloud.com/fr/public-cloud/kubernetes/)): [https://bff.demo.c4-soft.com/ui/](https://bff.demo.c4-soft.com/ui/)

+## 0. Disclaimer
+There are quite a few samples, and all are part of CI to ensure that source compile and all tests pass.
+Unfortunately, this README is not automatically updated when source changes.
+Please use it as a guidance to understand the source. **If you copy some code, be sure to do it from the source, not from this README**.

 ## 1. Prerequisites
 We assume that [tutorials main README prerequisites section](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#prerequisites) has been achieved and that you have a minimum of 1 OIDC Provider (2 would be better) with ID and secret for clients configured with authorization-code flow.